pnp/sp-dev-fx-webparts/samples/react-pnpjs-http-client/README.md

-# Github Profile display Via API
+# GitHub Profile display via API

 ## Summary

-This webpart loads the github profile  using SPHttp client in PnP v3.
+This web part loads the GitHub profile using SPHttp client in PnP v3.
 ![Display Output](assets/OutputGithubProfile.png)

 To change the profile or to use your own API follow the below path